Thailand Tax Refund Claim Investigations

 2. Do not make “taxpayer rights” an issue in Thailand

 Thailand has no “taxpayer rights” charter, and in Thailand, Revenue Department rights are culturally accepted as superior to taxpayer rights.
-Whilst you need to fight for your rights in Thailand, you should not make “taxpayer rights” an issue for the audit officers, because doing so will only make them dig in and make the tax refund claim audit a lot worse for you and your company.
+Whilst you need to fight for your rights in Thailand, you should not make “taxpayer rights” an issue for the audit officers, because doing so will only make the tax refund claim audit a whole lot worse for your company.

-3. Prepare for the 'why should we refund money to a resource user' thinking
+3. Prepare for the 'why should we refund money to you' thinking

 Revenue Department audit officers think that foreign companies come to Thailand to use the resources of Thailand for their own benefit (not for the benefit of Thailand), and when they are confronted with a foreign company claiming a tax refund from them, they question why they should.
-Not only Revenue Department audit officers think this, many people in Thailand think this also.
-Foreign business managers should be aware of this and be prepared for all sorts of challenges of any “globalization” policies, such as, for example, cost allocations from foreign related companies, and management services fee payments to foreign related companies.
+Foreign business managers should be aware of this and be prepared for all sorts of challenges, particularly any “globalization” policies, such as, for example, cost allocations and services fees from foreign companies.

 4. Regularly and constantly follow-up the Revenue audit officers